-Our core modules embed training in financial programming languages including VBA, R, Matlab and Python, and provide hands-on experience with the Bloomberg and Thomson Reuters EIKON platforms.
+Our core modules embed training in financial programming languages including VBA, R and Matlab and provide hands-on experience with the Bloomberg and Thomson Reuters EIKON platforms.
 Meanwhile, our career skills module will help you improve your financial writing, presentation and oral communication skills.
 You will also receive specialist finance careers support from Opening City Doors .

 In autumn, you will prepare for the December CFA Level I exam or, if you already have CFA Level I, you will have the option to take the Financial Risk Manager Level 1 exam.
 In summer you will prepare for the June CFA Level II exam.
 Your CFA exam results do not contribute to your Masters degree result, but your marks on your CFA training modules do contribute to your final Masters grade.

 Since the proramme’s launch, graduates have gone on to work for leading City institutions including Deloitte, EY, KPMG and PwC, China Foreign Exchange Trade System, Vietnam Investments Group and Marcum Bernstein and Pinchuk LLP.
 Generous scholarships covering CFA exam fees are also available.

 You will study a range of modules as part of your course, some examples of which are listed below.

 - Advanced Topics in Fund Management and Investment Analysis